manticoresoftware/manticoresearch/manual/Logging/Query_logging.md

 ```
 Queries can also be sent to syslog by setting `syslog` instead of a file path.

 In this case all search queries will be sent to syslog daemon with `LOG_INFO` priority, prefixed with `[query]` instead of timestamp.
 Only `plain` log format is supported for syslog.
-To use the syslog option Manticore must be configured `–-with-syslog` on building (official packages come with syslog support).

 ## Logging format